-Although cremations can be more costly, it can help you save more in the long run as you no longer have to pay for the land or the lease of the grave itself.
+Cremations are far less costly and can help you save more in the long run as you do not have to pay for the land or the lease of the grave itself.
 In some areas of Australia, new graves are leased for 25 years.
-Graves have to be released after this time.
+Graves may have to be released after this time.

-In the long run, cremations become an overall less expensive process than traditional burials.
+In the long run, cremations become a less expensive process than traditional burials.

 Cremation may be out of the question for some people because of their religious views.
 Many Christian scholars, for example, believe that a burial is the only biblically approved way to handle the dead.

-For people who are eco-conscious, cremation may be the right choice.
-But there are also movements toward more natural burials where the body is placed in the ground without embalming and encasing and allowed to return to the earth naturally.
+For eco-conscious people, cremation may be the right choice.
+But there are also movements toward more natural burials where the body is placed in the ground without embalming and encasing, allowing a return to the earth naturally.
 This form of burial is becoming increasingly popular.

 In June 2010, Sydney’s first natural burial ground was created.
-Unlike a traditional cemetery, there are no manicured lawns or headstones as the burials are taken place in biodegradable coffins designed to blend in with nature.
-This process is considered to be much cheaper and more environmentally friendly.
+Unlike a traditional cemetery, there are no manicured lawns or headstones as the burials in biodegradable coffins are designed to blend in with nature.
+This process is not necessarily cheaper but is more environmentally friendly.

-NSW Lands Minister, Tony Kelly, said in a statement ‘Natural burial grounds respond to an emerging need within the community for an internment option more environmentally friendly than traditional burials or cremation’.
+In a statement, NSW Lands Minister, Tony Kelly, said, ‘Natural burial grounds respond to an emerging need within the community for an internment option more environmentally friendly than traditional burials or cremation’.

 The burial ground has minimal disturbance to the bushland environment and instead acts more as a beautiful park to walk through and remember the life of a loved one.
 If the earth, environment and nature, in general, played a big part in someone’s life, a natural burial is an option to consider.

-It can be very hard to know whether a loved one would have preferred to be buried or cremated.
+It can be tough to know whether a loved one would have preferred to be buried or cremated.
 Sometimes this decision is based on religion, sometimes on environmental beliefs, and sometimes on a precedent set from past family members.

-No matter what the reasons may be, not knowing which option a loved one would have wanted can add to the stress you’re feeling when you need to plan a funeral.
+No matter the reasons, not knowing which option a loved one would have wanted can add to the stress you feel when planning a funeral.
 Fortunately, you can avoid all of that for your loved ones when you pass away by pre-planning your funeral and making your wishes known ahead of time.